 Noise issues are among the most common tenant complaints to landlords.
 Generally, soundproofing an apartment is not required in building codes, but tenants do have a right to "quiet enjoyment" of their rental units.
 Noise complaints are usually due to either noisy neighbors, lack of adequate noise barriers, or tenants who are particularly sensitive to noise.
 If your tenants are complaining about noise, and you feel the issue needs to be addressed, consider these suggestions for soundproofing your rental, ranging from free to more expensive.

 Costing anywhere between $20 and $150, noise machines produce a sound much like a rushing waterfall or wind blowing, and are often used to mask private conversations in doctors offices.
-Check out simplynoise.com to sample what white, pink, and brown noises sound like.
+You can choose from white, pink, and brown noises, which vary by level of sound frequency.
+Read this article to learn more about and listen to the range of background noises.
 You can even download apps for iPhone and Android phones.

 Noise can "leak" through cracks in drywall and other soundproofing materials.
 Acoustical sealants, or acoustical caulk, is used to prevent sound leakage.
 Without sealants, drywall or other materials are less effective.

 In addition to saving on energy bills, fiberglass insulation can reduce noise because it absorbs sound waves.
 Be aware that foam insulation is not as effective as standard fiberglass.
 If the rental unit has a drop ceiling, installing insulation in the open space above the foam ceiling panels can be especially effective in reducing noise from an upper unit.